Master of Laws (LLM)

 To attain the Master of Laws degree, students must successfully complete 24 credits, including a comprehensive research paper.
-Students may complete the LL.M.
-Program at their own pace, enrolling in either day or evening classes.
-Students may also enroll in summer school classes either on-campus or in the Law Center's acclaimed international program in Vietnam.
+Students may complete the LLM Program at their own pace, enrolling in either day or evening classes.
+Students may also enroll in summer school classes on-campus.

 Not only is the LLM a valuable credential, but coursework completed toward the degree satisfies New York's Continuing Legal Education requirement for attorneys.